alexanderzatko/wp_nabezky_connector/README.md

-# WP Nábežky Connector
+# WP Na bežky!
+Connector

-A WordPress plugin to connect with Nábežky services.
+A WordPress plugin to connect with Na bežky! services.

 ## Features